 Here’s why I’m right.

-First, capital printed letters are the straightest, simplest forms of most letters in the English alphabet.
-They almost all start and stop in an easy to understand place on the page.
-You stop O when you get back to the top.
+First, capital, printed letters are the straightest, simplest forms of most letters in the English alphabet.
+They almost all start and stop in an easy-to-understand place on the page.
+You stop the letter O when you get back to the top.
 You stop the lines for X and K at the top and bottom lines of the paper.
 They are both easier to teach and easier to learn to form than their lowercase versions.
 How do you explain to a child exactly where to start or stop the small marks in r and k?
 That little curve of r has no clear stopping point.
-You just have to have enough sense of how the letter should look to make it correctly.
+You just have to have enough sense of how the letter should look to write it correctly.

 Secondly, capital letters, in their simplest form, don’t have to cross back over their own line.
-Little m or n, require the child to make a line down, then make a line up over that line to then make the small bump next to it.
+Lowercase m or n requires the child to make a line down, then make a line up over that same line to make the small bump next to it.
 Many small children can’t fathom why you would need to make a line over another line.
 They often can’t make a straight line once, much less twice in the same space.
 How do you explain how to draw that bump as the next step?
 It has to be not too tall, not too short, and not too fat.

 Straight lines and circles are the easiest shapes to make.
 Curves and intersections are the hardest and there are fewer of those in the uppercase alphabet.

 Should your child learn to write in capital letters first?

 This is a different question entirely and the answer is actually “it depends”.